David-Roklem/n8n-nodes-instagram-private-api-wrapped/README.md

 - **Username**: Your Instagram username or email
 - **Password**: Your Instagram password
 - **Proxy URL** (Optional): HTTP proxy URL for requests
+- **Session Data** (Optional): Pre-saved session data to avoid repeated logins

 > **🚨 Important**: Starting from v0.0.6, credentials are named **"Instagram API"** (previously "Instagram Credentials").
 You may need to recreate your credentials after updating.

+### 🔄 **Alternative Authentication: Session Data**

+If you're experiencing login blocks or challenges, you can use session data for persistent authentication:

+1. **Obtain Session Data**: Use a separate Instagram private API script to login and extract session data
+2. **Save Session Data**: Paste the session JSON into the "Session Data" field in your credentials
+3. **Leave Username/Password**: Keep them filled as fallback, but the node will prioritize session data

+**Benefits of Session Data:**
+- Avoids repeated login attempts that trigger Instagram's bot detection
+- Maintains persistent authentication across workflow runs
+- Reduces risk of account suspension due to automation detection

 ### 🔒 **Security Considerations**
 - Uses n8n's secure credential storage system